thisChronomiaClock/CS3_1stQtrPortfolio/public/reflections.md

     1. Operators

-            These make up most of our code, in functions, conditions, loops etc. Arithmetic is for math, Logical is what most of coders use.
+            These make up most of our code, in functions, conditions, loops etc. Arithmetic is for math, Logical is what most of coders use for condition, assignment or other logic uses.

     2. If (+ else) Statements